First home vacant land concession

 - Form 1 Transfer and Form 24 from Titles Queensland.

-For help completing the Title Queensland forms, read part 1 (transfer) of the Land Title Practice manual and the guide to Form 24.
+For help completing the Title Queensland forms, read part 1 (transfer) of the Land Title Practice manual and the guide to Form 24 (property information).

 When lodging documents, make sure you include a covering letter with your name, address and details of what you have lodged.
 If you also give us an email address or mobile number, we will confirm when we’ve received your documents.